-To help fix this, DIFF partnered with international development charity Sightsavers so that for every pair sold, someone in need receives eye exams, glasses, medication, or surgery.
+To help fix this, DIFF partnered with international development charity Sightsavers.
+For every pair sold, someone in need receives eye exams, glasses, medication, or surgery.

-As for the shades you’ll receive, well, the 4.8 stars and 108 reviews scream positivity: The oversized frames provide added coverage, and the lenses are scratch-resistant.
+As for the shades you’ll receive, the 4.8 stars and over 200 reviews scream positivity: The oversized frames provide added coverage, and the lenses are scratch-resistant.
 Note that reviewers say these run a little large for someone with a smaller head.

 Best eco-friendly sunglasses

 These glasses have repurposed bamboo arms, with polarized, prescription-friendly lenses.
-Plus, the company donates 10 percent of its profits in partnership with Aravind Eye Care System and Restoring Vision, helping to fund eye exams, glasses, and cataract surgeries to those who need them.
+Plus, the company donates 10 percent of their profits in partnership with Aravind Eye Care System and Restoring Vision.
+This helps to fund eye exams, glasses, and cataract surgeries for those who need them.